PhyrePhantom/pugbutts/index.md

 Q: Who owns the bot?
 A: rovertdude
 Q: I can't use addrole when it's a valid role name!
-A: addrole is case sensitive for roles
+A: addrole is case sensitive for roles, same thing for config
 Q: Are you a pug?
 A: yes bb